 In 1989 they immigrated to Perth, leaving behind a very successful business and their friends and family for the chance to give their children a better life.
 Starting over again from scratch, they went on to own and operate several small businesses in Perth, including two restaurants, a kitchen appliance distribution company and a window tinting franchise.

-My parents epitomise what it means to back yourself, work hard and have a go.
-I have watched them turn struggling businesses around, treat their employees with dignity and exceptional kindness, and go above and beyond for their customers.
+My parents epitomise what it means to back yourself, work hard and have a go – they are qualities shared by all the small businesses owners I know.
+I have watched my parents turn struggling businesses around, treat their employees with dignity and exceptional kindness, and go above and beyond for their customers.
 I admire their phenomenal work ethic and their ability to adapt and venture into new territories.
 They have ridden economic highs and held on tight during the lows, as they continue to do now.
 I don’t need to look too far for inspiration and to see first-hand what it really takes to be successful and resilient in business.

 In the lead up to starting TrueType Communications in 2015, I turned to other small business owners for advice, including my parents and my aunt and uncle who have also run businesses in Perth.
-I am indebted to them for generously sharing their experiences with me, for their guidance and for encouraging me to back myself in and go for it.
+I am very grateful to them for generously sharing their experiences with me, for their guidance and for encouraging me to back myself and have a go.

-WA Small Business Day is all about recognising the people behind the businesses that make WA an incredible place in which to live and work.
-It’s an important initiative and as one of the 218,000 small businesses in WA, I’m proud to get behind it.
+WA Small Business Day is all about recognising the people behind the 218,000 small businesses that make WA a wonderful place in which to live and work.
+It’s an important initiative and I’m proud to get behind it.